aliclark/the_wooden_sword/Good News, Bad News.md

 If attackers poison the training data of an AGI in ways that are hidden on first inspection, it could undermine safety in all manner of ways.

-If attackers surreptitious alter any AGI weights, it could undermine safety in all manner of ways.
+If attackers surreptitiously alter any AGI weights, it could undermine safety in all manner of ways.

 In summary, AGI self-propagation is among the easiest and the most tractable of the safety problems we currently face.